localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ---

 [AWS CloudWatch](https://docs.aws.amazon.com/cloudwatch/index.html) is a service that enables monitoring of your AWS infrastructure by collecting logs and operational metrics of your deployment.
-An integral part of infrastructure operations is reacting in real-time to anomalous changes in metrics, e.g., spiking disk or CPU usage, or failures in your serverless functions.
+An integral part of infrastructure operations is reacting in real-time to anomalous changes in metrics, e.g., spiking disk or CPU usage or failures in your serverless functions.
 This is where CloudWatch metric alarms and actions come into play, which you can now develop and test using LocalStack!

 LocalStack now supports CloudWatch metric alarms with `statistic` and `comparison-operator`.
-In this article, we will discuss how you can use a CloudWatch metric alarm to get notified automatically when your Lambda function invocations fail.
-In our example, we will set up an email notification using the Simple Email Service (SES).
+This article will discuss how you can use a CloudWatch metric alarm to get notified automatically when your Lambda function invocations fail.
+We will set up an email notification using the Simple Email Service (SES) in our example.

 ## Prerequisites